-Huge Bets, Fast Buzzer: Sports Bettor Smashes Jeopardy!
+Huge Bets, Fast Buzzer: Sports Bettor Smashes 'Jeopardy!'
 Records

 Holzhauer has shown extraordinary speed with the buzzer — and it's notoriously difficult to get that timing right.

 Originally on the show, contestants could buzz in as soon as the clue appeared.
 That "led to a lot of quick guesses, negative scores and general confusion," Jeopardy!'s website says.
 These days, the contestants can't buzz in until Trebek has finished reading the clue.
-Then, a staff member pushes a button that illuminates lights on either side of the game board and opens up the system to allow contestants to ring in.
+Then, a staff member pushes a button that illuminates lights on either side of the game board and opens up the system to allow contestants to buzz in.

 However, if a contestant buzzes in before the system is operating, he or she gets locked out for a quarter of second — a huge disadvantage when tiny fractions of a second determine who has the edge.
 As The Ringer reported, before he appeared on the show, Holzhauer practiced his timing using an improvised buzzer — a mechanical pencil wrapped in masking tape.